 In December of 2013, Father Diosmar Natad served at our parish until he relocated in June of 2016.

-In July of 2016, Father Jose Kochuparampil was assigned as Administrator for St. Mary, Mother of God Church, Jackson.
-We welcome him to our St. Mary’s Community.
+In July of 2016, Father Jose Kochuparampil was assigned as Administrator, and on July 1, 2017, appointed Pastor of St. Mary, Mother of God Church, Jackson.

 Since the opening of the new church, St. Mary’s has grown from 130 to over 200 families and continues to grow.
 We are now in the process of laying plans for further construction because we have outgrown our present facilities in the areas of Faith Formation and community life activities.
 We are a faith community with a rich tradition in our past and enthusiastic and optimistic about our future.
 With faith in God, a commitment to our Catholic faith, and support for one another, we know that we can fulfill whatever God’s plans are for His Church in this and the surrounding counties.
 We welcome newcomers to join us in this challenging task!